Rwandan cuisine focuses on staple foods: plantains, sweet potatoes, beans, cassava, and sorghum.

 Many Rwandan staples like ugali (from cassava) are naturally gluten-free.

-Communicate specific allergies obviously to staff.
+Communicate specific allergies obviously to the workers.

 Nyamirambo Women's Center offers traditional Rwandan cooking classes as part of their heritage tours.